App & Browser Testing Made Easy

 • Plugins: GitLab is well supported by several plugins that help make the different stages of DevOps a lot more efficient.
 These plugins can be used depending on business requirements.

-• Community: It has a vibrant community forum that allows the users and technical experts from different parts of the world to connect, share their ideas, and collaborate to build better DevOps practices.
+• Community: It has a vibrant community forum that allows users and technical experts from around the world to connect, share their ideas, and collaborate to build better DevOps practices.

 Advantages of GitLab